My rating: 2 of 5 stars

 Scott Esposito claims that Marías’s “virtue as a novelist rests not on the architecture of his sentences, but rather on his ability to fashion a prose that, in its anxious, haphazard inelegance, makes palpable the incessant prevaricating endemic to bourgeois neuroticism.”
 While I appreciate Esposito’s acknowledgement that Marías’s long sentences—which are often slackly paratactic, mere rambles among the comma splices—are not much like those of Henry James, I am less convinced of the historical significance Esposito attributes to the novel’s style.
-Granted, the narrator contrasts the passions of an earlier period, or at least an earlier literature, with the supposed tameness of the present; this theme is signaled by The Infatuations‘s lengthy allusions to earlier texts: Macbeth, The Three Musketeers, and Balzac’s novella Colonel Chabert.
-But this compelling theme is drowned in the novel’s sea of indiscriminate perseveration, a flood that washes away not only theme, but character (only the comic secondary characters have any life), setting (hardly any room or street or place is described), and plot (the novel’s point is that the truth about its central event—a man’s murder—is ultimately unknowable).
+Granted, the narrator contrasts the passions of an earlier period, or at least an earlier literature, with the supposed tameness of the present.
+Maris signals this theme with lengthy allusions to earlier texts: Macbeth, The Three Musketeers, and Balzac’s novella Colonel Chabert.
+But the novel’s sea of indiscriminate perseveration drowns this compelling motif, a flood that washes away not only theme, but character (only the comic secondary characters have any life), setting (hardly any room or street or place is described), and plot (the novel’s point is that the truth about its central event—a man’s murder—is ultimately unknowable).
 This seems less an intelligent comment on bourgeois neuroticism and more an unwitting display of it.

 (I would quote from the novel, but it would not really convey the prose’s effect, unless I reproduced several whole pages of the narrator’s rumination on a particular theme; Marías’s basic unit of composition seems to be the chapter-long divagation.)